Discussion January 21, 2016 Blount County Commission meeting

 Thank you Mr. Chairman.
 It’s a new year but we are starting with the same old tax and spend ways.
 All of the same people have been recommended for reappointment to the Budget Committee.
 Let’s look at the results of those Budget Committee members.

 Last year the Budget Committee conducted a series of budget workshops.
-There were many requested increases yet there were few if any questions answered on those increases.
+There were many requested increases yet there were few if any questions on those increases.
 I attended several of those meetings.
 There were times that you could hear a pin drop, despite massive increases.
 The Budget Committee waited until the last minute to make any changes to the budget and removed few of the increases.

 The Budget Committee recommended one the largest property tax increases in history, possibly the largest.
 This came after the county received a 22% increase in the local option sales tax.
 To add insult to injury the Budget Committee sent to us a resolution to implement a wheel tax, a measure rejected twice by our citizenry.
 Only one member of the Budget Committee voted against those increases but when you vote for increased spending throughout the year it is hard to reconcile your no vote on tax increases.
 One member couldn’t even bring himself to vote for the wheel tax, after voting to send the recommendation to the Commission the day before.
 The member abstained.
 Do we need such uncertainty and weakness on the Budget Committee?